 An invoice is a commercial document sent by a seller to a buyer requesting payment for goods or services delivered.
 It specifies what was provided, amounts owed, payment terms, and due dates, serving as a transaction record for both parties and as supporting documentation for tax and accounting purposes.

-That is the standard invoice definition, but the full invoice meaning goes deeper when you look at it from both sides of the transaction.
+That is the standard definition, but the full meaning of an invoice goes deeper when you look at it from both sides of the transaction.
 This guide covers invoices from the sender's and the receiver's perspective: what each field means, how invoices compare to related documents, their legal standing, how requirements differ across countries, and what the processing workflow looks like after an invoice lands on your desk.

 What Is an Invoice and Why Does It Exist?